The Best Contractors Tools & Equipment Insurance for 2026

 Comparing Tools & Equipment Insurance

-Tools and equipment insurance is a narrow form of inland marine insurance, with coverage tailored specifically to construction businesses and trades workers.
+Tools and equipment insurance is a specific type of inland marine insurance, with coverage tailored to the needs of construction businesses, trades workers, and other mobile professionals.
 But despite targeting similar customers, tools and equipment insurance providers vary widely in their policy offerings.
 When evaluating different tools and equipment insurance companies, a variety of factors should be taken into account to find the company and policy that best fits your needs.
 These factors include:

 Coverage Items & Policy Limits